AdaCore/spark2014/lrm/source/packages.rst

 ^^^^^^^^^^^^^^^^^^^

-A subprogram declared in the visible part of a package may have a Refined Precondition Aspect applied to its body or body stub.
+A subprogram declared in the visible part of a package may have a Refined Precondition aspect applied to its body or body stub.
 The Refined Precondition may be used to restate a precondition given on the declaration of a subprogram in terms of the full view of a private type or the ``constituents`` of a refined ``state_name``.

-The Refined Precondition Aspect is introduced by an ``aspect_specification`` where the ``aspect_mark`` is "Refined_Pre" and the ``aspect_definition`` must be a Boolean ``expression``.
+The Refined Precondition aspect is introduced by an ``aspect_specification`` where the ``aspect_mark`` is "Refined_Pre" and the ``aspect_definition`` must be a Boolean ``expression``.